MarcoGos/kleenex_pollenradar/README.md

 - Weeds pollen level
 - Date

-The tree/grass/weeds pollen sensors have additional attributes for the forecast for today and the upcoming 4 days.
+The tree/grass/weeds pollen sensors have additional attributes for the forecast for the upcoming 4 days.

 The sensor information is updated every hour although the values on the Kleenex pollen radar website are usually updated every 3 hours.